 12 Chinese Zodiac Signs

-Chinese zodiac animals have lucky meanings.
-Chinese people associate each animal with certain characteristics.
-It’s believed that people born in a given year have the personality of that year’s animal.
+There are 12 Chinese Zodiac animals associated with the Chinese New Year, and each animal’s year comes around every 12 years.
+These animals have lucky meanings, and Chinese people associate each animal with certain characteristics.
+It is believed that people born in a given year have the personality of that year’s animal.

 What’s Your Zodiac Animal?